Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Methods

 Cosmological parameters are taken from \citet{Planck2014}, and are $\Omega_{\rm m}=0.307$, $\Omega_{\rm b}=0.04825$, $\Omega_{\rm \Lambda}=0.693$ with a Hubble constant of $H_0=100h\,\text{km}^{-1}\,\text{Mpc}^{-1}$, where $h=0.6777$. {\sc Auriga} is complemented by a rich array of sub-grid physics.
 These include physical models for a spatially uniform photoionizing UV background, primordial and metal line cooling, star formation, stellar evolution and supernovae feedback, supermassive black hole growth and feedback, and magnetic fields.
 A full description of these models, the generation of initial conditions, and more can be found in \citet{Auriga, grand2024}.

 We access the {\sc auriga} simulations at the ``level-4'' resolution.
 The highest resolution level corresponds to DM particle masses of $\sim3\times10^5\,\text{M}_{\odot}$ and initial baryonic gas cell masses of $\sim5\times10^4\,\text{M}_{\odot}$, which is comparable to the resolution of the TNG50 box.
-All simulations are run from $z=127$ to $z=0$.
+All simulations are run from $z=127$ to $z=0$, with a total of 128 data snapshots produced over that time range.
+The outputs are initially unevenly spaced to capture rapid evolution at early times, but after $z=3.5$ they transition to evenly spaced intervals in scalefactor.
 We use the commonly employed nomenclature of Au-$i$, where $i$ indicates the {\sc auriga} simulation number.